North Kivu: Early inhabitants and ethnic formation

+Colonial and post-colonial history

 The frontiers of the Congo Free State were defined by the Neutrality Act during the 1885 Berlin Conference, in which the European powers staked out their territorial claims in Africa.
 The Congo Free State's northeastern boundary was defined in 1885 as "a straight line coming from the northern end of Lake Tanganyika and ending at a point located on the 30th east meridian and at 1° 20' south latitude; further north, the border is formed by the 30th meridian east."
 On this basis, all of Lake Kivu and both banks of the Ruzizi River were in the Free State.

 In June 1909, John Methuen Coote started the Kivu frontier incident when he travelled southwest from the British Uganda Protectorate and established fortified camps at Burungu and Rubona on Lake Kivu.
-British troops under Coote withdrew from the Rubona post on June 29, 1909, and the Belgians occupied the post.
+British troops under Coote withdrew from the Rubona post on 29 June 1909 and the Belgians occupied the post.
 After a series of incidents, the boundaries of the Congo, Uganda and Rwanda were settled in May 1910, with the eastern part of Kivu assigned to Uganda and the German colony of Rwanda.

-Kivu District was created by an arrêté royal of March 28, 1912, which divided the Congo into 22 districts.
+Kivu District was created by an arrêté royal of 28 March 1912, which divided the Congo into 22 districts.

+Rutshuru was elevated to district status in 1914, retaining this designation until 1920, when the provincial capital was transferred to Bukavu (then Costermansville).
+Since the colonial reorganization into chiefdoms in 1912, Rutshuru Territory has been composed of two principal chiefdoms: Bwisha and Bwito.
+Between 1912 and 1920, Bwisha, then known as Binja, was ruled by Bikamiro, a Hunde customary chief.
+After Bikamiro refused to comply with colonial orders, he was removed from power and deported "to an unknown location, from which he never returned".
+Untraditionally, Daniel Ndeze, a Hutu immigrant and police officer under Mr. Preumont (the Assistant Administrator of Rutshuru Territory), took over as chief.

+In 1940, the colonial administration created the Gishari Chiefdom in Masisi Territory specifically for the Banyarwanda settlers, which led to a separate administrative area.
+This decision created tension between the Banyarwanda and local traditional chiefs over control of the Gishari enclave.
 By 1954, Kivu District had been split into Sud-Kivu District and Nord-Kivu District.
+In 1957, the Belgian authorities dissolved the Gishari Chiefdom and incorporated it into the Bahunde Chiefdom, with Bweremana as its chief town.

+Later administrative changes led to the establishment of the current Bashali Chiefdom in December 1977, which was divided into four sectors: Bahunde Chiefdom, Osso Sector, Katoyi Sector, and Bashali Chiefdom.
+The ongoing struggle for autochthony and control over traditional and modern political power has been a significant source of division among the ethnic groups in North Kivu (including Hunde, Nande, Tutsi, and Hutu), with competition arising from disputes over land ownership, political influence, economic power, and intellectual leadership.